oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ### Address

-Next we are going to build an address using the verification (public) keys of the payment and stake key pairs we just created for wallet1.
+Build an address using the verification (public) keys of the payment and stake key pairs created for wallet1:

 ```
 cardano-cli address build \